khelmsmith/flm_NE_WNV/README.md

 ## Functional linear modeling of West Nile Virus in Nebraska

-Simulated case data and actual climate and population covariates used in Helm-Smith, K., et al. (in review) Using climate to explain and predict West Nile Virus risk in Nebraska.
+Simulated case data and actual climate and population covariates used in Smith, K.H., et al. (in review) Using climate to explain and predict West Nile Virus risk in Nebraska.
 Geohealth manuscript 2020GH000244.

 [make a pdf preprint with that citation on every page and put in root folder of repository?]

+## To download the package

+devtools::install.github/khelmsmith/flm_WNV_NE

+For how to run it, see NE_WNV.rmd in "Vignettes"

 ## Data